Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 };
 ```

-Finally there is a single getter fo ra component to receive the latest `state.colors`.
+Finally there is a single getter for a component to receive the latest `state.colors`.

-Like with mutations, the state needs t be passed as a parameter to return it.
+Like with mutations, the state needs to be passed as a parameter to return it.

 ```js
 const getters = {